How to Reveal Engine Type with Engine VIN Number Lookup

 Mar 25, 2016

-• On the driver's section dashboard;
+- On the driver's section of the dashboard

-• On the firewall;
+- On the firewall

-• On the internal wheel arch on the driver's section;
+- On the internal wheel arch on the driver's section

+- Another way of finding the engine code from VIN is by identifying the 4th to 8th character of the VIN number.
+These characters are reserved for the engine code.
+Since each manufacturer assigns different representations to those 2 characters you may need to contact the manufacturer or do some independent research to determine what the 4th and 8th character represents.
+To confirm the major features of the vehicle, namely the year (it is normally decoded in the 10th character), the auto manufacturer (the 2nd character of the VIN) and model (the 3rd character).
 Determine the character, which corresponds to the engine of your vehicle.
 It is normally within the 4th to 9th positions, which formulate a description sector having information relating to the engine type, braking system and body type.
 However, if you are searching for engine code of selected vehicles such as Toyota, Audi, Volkswagen, BMW, Lexus, Mercedes Benz, Honda, and several others, their engine codes are located directly on the engine.

 Finding your engine type is easy if you have the right VIN and follow the above process.
 You can easily detect your engine type by following the above steps.